Riot Platforms, Inc. (RIOT) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the company had gained 36.6% over the past month.
-This has outpaced the Business Services sector's gain of 6.33% and the S&P 500's gain of 5.64% in that time.
+Coming into today, shares of the company had lost 8.47% in the past month.
+In that same time, the Business Services sector gained 4.09%, while the S&P 500 gained 4.49%.

-Wall Street will be looking for positivity from Riot Platforms, Inc. as it approaches its next earnings report date.
-In that report, analysts expect Riot Platforms, Inc. to post earnings of -$0.14 per share.
-This would mark year-over-year growth of 46.15%.
-Meanwhile, our latest consensus estimate is calling for revenue of $57.53 million, down 36.71% from the prior-year quarter.
+Investors will be hoping for strength from Riot Platforms, Inc. as it approaches its next earnings release.
+On that day, Riot Platforms, Inc. is projected to report earnings of -$0.14 per share, which would represent year-over-year growth of 46.15%.
+Our most recent consensus estimate is calling for quarterly revenue of $57.53 million, down 36.71% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Riot Platforms, Inc.These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Riot Platforms, Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 175% lower within the past month.
-Riot Platforms, Inc. currently has a Zacks Rank of #4 (Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 102.22% lower.
+Riot Platforms, Inc. is currently sporting a Zacks Rank of #4 (Sell).

 The Technology Services industry is part of the Business Services sector.
-This industry currently has a Zacks Industry Rank of 105, which puts it in the top 42% of all 250+ industries.
+This group has a Zacks Industry Rank of 104, putting it in the top 42% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.